Beautiful pairs: Beautiful pairs of valued fields

 \subsection{Beautiful pairs of $\ACVF$ in the three sorted language}

 Throughout Section~\ref{sec:3sorted}, we let $\cL$ denote the three sorted language of valued fields $\cLgk$.
 Recall that $\ACVF$ denotes a completion of the $\cLgk$-theory of algebraically closed non-trivially valued fields.
-Note that $\ACVF$ has uniform definability of types by \cite[Theorem 6.3]{cubi-ye}.
+Note that $\ACVF$ has $\mathrm{UDDT}$ by \cite[Theorem 6.3]{cubi-ye}.
+(This will actually follow from the results of the current section.)
 Recall that there are only two completions of the theory of stably embedded pairs of $\ACF$ and both correspond to theories of beautiful pairs with beauty transfer (see Proposition \ref{prop:ACF}).
 Similarly, by Theorem \ref{thm:DOAG-complete}, the 4 completions of the theory of stably embedded pairs of $\DOAG$ also correspond to theories of beautiful pairs with beauty transfer.